Accreditation

 • Full Accreditation status: June 2021

-Institutional Self-Study For Provisional Accreditation
+Institutional Self-Study for Ongoing Accreditation

 Independent Student Analysis – ISA

 The ISA is part of the self-study and accreditation processes for the Liaison Committee for Medical Education (LCME).
 The ISA provides an opportunity for students to objectively and independently evaluate, commend, and critique the medical education program for Accreditation by the LCME.
-The statements and the data collected provide a foundation on which to gauge the perspectives of the student body at our College of Medicine.
+The statements and the data collected provide a foundation on which to gauge the perspectives of the medical student body at our College of Medicine.

 A medical school engages in ongoing planning and continuous quality improvement processes that establish short and long-term programmatic goals, result in the achievement of measurable outcomes that are used to improve programmatic quality, and ensure effective monitoring of the medical education program’s compliance with accreditation standards.